Hodge-Laplacian of Brain Networks: Application

-The scrubbing is done to remove fMRI volumes with spatial artifacts in functional connectivity \cite{power2012spurious,van2012influence,satterthwaite2012impact,caballero2017methods} due to significant head motion \cite{power2012spurious,huang2020statistical}.
+The scrubbing is done to remove fMRI volumes with spatial artifacts in functional connectivity \cite{power2012spurious} due to significant head motion \cite{power2012spurious,huang2020statistical}.
 The framewise displacement (FD) from the three translational displacements and three rotational displacements at each time point to measure the head movement from one volume to the next is calculated.
-The volumes with FD larger than $0.5mm$ and their neighbors were scrubbed \cite{power2012spurious,van2012influence,huang2020statistical}.
-About $12$ subjects having excessive head movement are excluded from the dataset, resulting in a refined fMRI dataset of 400 subjects (168 males and 232 females).
-Additional details on the dataset can be found here \cite{songdechakraiwut2020topological,huang2020statistical}.
+The volumes with FD larger than $0.5mm$ and their neighbors were scrubbed \cite{power2012spurious,huang2020statistical}. $12$ subjects having excessive head movement are excluded from the dataset, resulting in a refined fMRI dataset of 400 subjects (168 males and 232 females), which we analyzed in this study.
+Subsequently, the Automated Anatomical Labeling (AAL) template was applied to parcellate the brain volume into 116 non-overlapping anatomical regions \cite{tzourio2002automated}.
+The fMRI across voxels within each brain parcellation is averaged, which resulted in 116 averaged fMRI time series with 1200 time points for each subject.
+The additional details on the processing can be found in \cite{huang2020statistical,song.2021.MICCAI}.